DETAILED ACTION

 continue to represent the “abstract idea”):

-performing a response action corresponding to a voice command uttered by the identified passenger or a driver based on a passenger profile of the passenger,
+obtaining, using a speech recognition system, recognition result information corresponding to a voice command uttered by the passenger or a driver;

 wherein the passenger profile includes at least one of a vehicle control range, a points of interest (POI) search option, or preset information.

 For the following reasons, the examiner submits that the above identified additional limitations do not integrate the above-noted abstract idea into a practical application.
-Regarding the additional limitation of “performing a response action corresponding to a voice command uttered by the identified passenger or a driver based on a passenger profile of the passenger,” this limitation recites mere display that is insignificant extra solution activity.
+Regarding the additional limitation “obtaining, using a speech recognition system, recognition result information corresponding to a voice command uttered by the passenger or a driver,” this limitation recites data transmission and data processing that is insignificant extra solution activity.
+Regarding the additional limitation of “causing execution of the response action for providing a passenger-specific service,” this limitation recites mere display that is insignificant extra solution activity.
 See MPEP § 2106.05(g).
 Examiner notes “a response action” includes a display because a response action includes providing search results to a user (see instant application [0088]-[0090], [0170]).
 Therefore, “a response action” is not limited to vehicle control and includes display that is insignificant extra solution activity.
 The “wherein the passenger profile includes at least one of a vehicle control range, a points of interest (POI) search option, or preset information” step includes storing search results into a passenger profile, which is insignificant extra solution activity.
 See MPEP § 2106.05(g).
 The independent claims also recite the additional elements of a memory and processor which are generic computing components merely used as a tool to perform the abstract idea.
 See MPEP § 2106.05(f).

 Thus, taken alone, the additional elements do not integrate the abstract idea into a practical application.
 Further, looking at the additional limitations as an ordered combination or as a whole, the limitations add nothing that is not already present when looking at the elements taken individually.
 For instance, there is no indication that the additional elements, when considered as a whole, reflect an improvement in the functioning of a computer or an improvement to another technology or technical field, implement/use the above-noted judicial exception with a particular machine or manufacture that is integral to the claim, effect a transformation or reduction of a particular article to a different state or thing, or apply or use the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is not more than a drafting effort designed to monopolize the exception.
 See MPEP 2106.05.
 Accordingly, the additional limitations do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.